Shawn Camp (singer): Biography

 Camp recorded a second album for Reprise, but never released it due to creative differences.
 He then began writing for other artists.
 Camp's first Number One as a songwriter came in early 1998, when Garth Brooks reached the top of the Billboard country charts with "Two Piña Coladas", a song co-written by Camp.
 Later in the same year, Brooks & Dunn reached Number One with "How Long Gone", another Camp co-write.

 Camp released Lucky Silver Dollar in 2001.
 In 2006, he was nominated as Songwriter of the Year by the Society for the Preservation of Bluegrass Music; also, Billboard ranked him No.10 on their 2006 list of Hot Country Songwriters.
 In the same year, two songs co-written by Camp entered the country charts: "Nobody But Me" by Blake Shelton, and "Would You Go with Me" by Josh Turner, which peaked at No.4 and No.1, respectively, on the Billboard U.S. Hot Country Songs charts.
 Camp also co-wrote Turner's 2007 single "Firecracker", George Strait's 2008 single "River of Love", and Billy Currington's 2011 single "Love Done Gone".

 Since early 2007, Camp had been collaborating with country legend Loretta Lynn writing songs such as "I'm Dyin' for Someone to Live For" and "I'm More Alone When I'm With You" together.
-Camp has featured some of the photographs taken at the Cash Cabin Studios in Hendersonville, Tennessee which many believe means he is going to be duetting on some of Lynn's upcoming albums.
+Camp has featured some of the photographs taken at the Cash Cabin Studio in Hendersonville, Tennessee which many believe means he is going to be duetting on some of Lynn's upcoming albums.
 The pair usually wrote together at Lynn's home in Hurricane Mills, Tennessee (known as The Loretta Lynn Dude Ranch.)

-In September 2010, Reprise Records issued the previously-unreleased 1994 album, retitled 1994.
+In September 2010, Reprise Records issued the previously unreleased 1994 album, retitled 1994.

 In 2012, Camp won Album of the Year at the American Music Awards for his co production with Tamara Saviano of This One's for Him: A Tribute to Guy Clark.

 In 2013, Camp became the lead vocalist for The Earls of Leicester and he has been a session musician.

 In January 2014, Camp won a Grammy Award for his production of Guy Clark's album My Favorite Picture of You.
 This was his second Grammy nomination for Best Folk Album of the Year, in December, 2012, he and co-producer Tamara Saviano, were nominated for This One's for Him: A Tribute to Guy Clark.

+The 2023 Grammy Awards presented the legendary Willie Nelson's "A Beautiful Time" with "Country Album of The Year".
+The title cut, along with album cut, "We're Not Happy 'Til You're Not Happy", were both penned by Camp.